-\Students who are not exempt from the ELPT and who have not been successful in the test are required to register for FOUN1019; this reduces the number of credits which can be taken in free electives at level 1.
+^{}Students who are not exempt from the ELPT and who have not been successful in the test are required to register for FOUN1019; this reduces the number of credits which can be taken in free electives at level 1.
+Additional level 2 credits can substitute for up to 6 credits in YEAR 3.
+This means that students who wish to take additional Level 2 credits can do so in their final year.